rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_memory/README.md

 ```

 It will be used by the `_arch/aarch64`'s `MMU` code to request attributes for a virtual address and
+the translation, which delivers the physical output address (the `usize` in the return-tuple).
+The
-the translation of the address.
-The function scans for a descriptor that contains the queried
+function scans for a descriptor that contains the queried address, and returns the respective
-address, and returns the respective findings for the first entry that is a hit.
-If no entry is
+findings for the first entry that is a hit.
+If no entry is found, it returns default attributes for
-found, it returns default attributes for normal chacheable DRAM and the input address, hence telling
+normal chacheable DRAM and the input address, hence telling the `MMU` code that the requested
-the `MMU` code that the requested address should be `identity mapped`.
+address should be `identity mapped`.

 Due to this default return, it is technicall not needed to define normal cacheable DRAM regions.